-I have to admit that I didn’t eat much veg at all, purely because, I’m normally generally quite full after just my plate and eating the good stuff.
-However, I did try a couple of carrots and a piece of broccoli (all about the greens!) and both were cooked perfectly.
-A little crunch.
+I have to admit that I didn’t eat much veg at all, purely because, I’m normally generally quite full after tucking into the main stuff.
+However, I did try a couple of carrots and a piece of broccoli (all about the greens!) and both were cooked perfectly, with a little crunch.

 Both the beef and turkey were also perfectly cooked, tearing and cutting without and issue and melting in your mouth.
 I could seriously eat this all over again as I write.

-We’ll definitely be returning to the Denison Arms, their normal menu looks lovely, with proper pub classics, with their own-made ‘Denison Burger’ taking a definite fancy..
+We’ll definitely be returning to the Denison Arms.
+Their weekday menu looks lovely, with proper pub classics, with their own-made ‘Denison Burger’ taking a definite fancy.